 The unit has been filled with 5W-20 engine oil at the factory.
 Use a high-quality detergent oil classified "For Service SJ or SH."
 Detergent oils keep the engine cleaner and reduce carbon deposits.
-When changing the engine oil, be sure to use 5W-30 engine oil (synthetic oil is recommended).
+When changing the engine oil, be sure to use 5W-30 engine oil.